Being Human in the Age of AI

 What does this mean for how you lead?

 It means you stop trying to out-compute the machine and start cultivating what only you bring.
-David Autor argues that technological revolutions restructure which expertise stays valuable rather than simply destroying it — and that the human who thrives is the one who pairs the tool with judgement the tool does not have.
-Max Tegmark goes further: consciousness, he argues, is what gives the universe meaning at all — without it, there is no beauty, no purpose, no point.
+David Autor (the MIT labour economist known for his work on automation and jobs) argues that technological revolutions restructure which expertise stays valuable rather than simply destroying it, and that the human who thrives is the one who pairs the tool with judgement the tool does not have.
+Max Tegmark (the MIT physicist and author of Life 3.0) goes further: consciousness, he argues, is what gives the universe meaning at all, and without it there is no beauty, no purpose, no point.
 Strip the mysticism and the leadership instruction is the same.
 Develop the faculties machines cannot reach.
 Lead from them.

 I was given a choice once, between leaving and staying.
 I chose to come back.
-Part of my work now — shamanic, if you want the honest word for it — is to help people not leave before their time, and to help leaders not sleepwalk through the most human decade we will ever face.
+Part of my work now, shamanic if you want the plainest word for it (working with consciousness in the old, pre-religious sense of a guide), is to help people not leave before their time, and to help leaders stay awake through the most human decade we will ever face.
 The technology will keep getting better.
 That was never the question.
 The question is whether we will become more fully ourselves as it does.
 That is the only competitive advantage that compounds.
 And it is, finally, the one entirely within your gift.

 What AI is making cheapWhat rises in value

-Routine cognitive tasksEmpathy, presence and meaning-making (MIT Sloan, 2025)
+Routine cognitive tasksEmpathy, presence and meaning-making (MIT Sloan EPOCH, 2025)

 Information retrievalDiscernment, taste and consciousness